MoarVM/MoarVM/README.markdown

 ## Status

 MoarVM is currently in development.
-It can run all of the NQP test suite, all of the Rakudo sanity tests, and passes more spectests than any other Rakudo Perl 6 backend (though some backends pass tests that it does not).
+It can run all of the NQP test suite, all of the Rakudo sanity tests, and passes more spectests than any other Rakudo backend (though some backends pass tests that it does not).

 Unlike the JVM backend of NQP, the MoarVM repo is not currently planned to be integrated into the main NQP source repo http://github.com/perl6/nqp but